-How Much Does It Cost to Build a Brick Oven?
+How Much Does It Cost to Build a Brick Pizza Oven?

 Cost data is based on research by HomeAdvisor.

 Stainless-steel, insulated chimney pipe costs between $150 and $500.
 If your brick oven is for a kitchen, you'll need to build in the cost for a code-compliant chimney to redistribute vapors.

-Labor costs often account for about half of the total project fee.
-If you're hiring a local outdoor kitchen pro to create your brick oven, such as a master brick mason, expect to pay between $40 and $75 per hour.
-Most masons charge a minimum fee between $200 and $400 for the first few hours of work to cover expenses related to travel, preparation, concept design, and gathering materials.
+Brick pizza oven installation labor costs often account for about half of the total project fee.
+If you're hiring a local outdoor kitchen pro to create your brick pizza oven, such as a master brick mason, expect to pay between $40 to $75 per hour.
+Most masons charge a minimum fee between $200 to $400 for the first few hours of work to cover expenses related to travel, preparation, concept design, and gathering materials.

 Adding an indoor brick oven is a much bigger project than building an outdoor kitchen.
 While brick ovens can easily fit into modern kitchens, the trick is to bump out a wall of your kitchen to allow for the large footprint of the stove.
 This is how you add a large, show-stopping brick oven without creating an obtrusive design.

 If you need to do a kitchen bump-out addition to add a brick oven, you'll need a local general contractor.
-Bump outs cost an average of $190 per square foot, so some homeowners can build small alcoves with enough room to accommodate the oven for $2,000.
+Bump outs cost an average of $190 per square foot, so some homeowners can build small alcoves with enough room to accommodate the oven for $2,000 to $8,000.

 A brick oven may require up to 200 bricks.
 With each fire brick weighing 8 pounds, the total haulage load for your bricks is potentially 1,600 pounds.

 Building an outdoor brick oven as a DIY project is more realistic than building an indoor brick oven yourself.
-Adding an indoor brick oven ultimately turns into a minor construction project once you start adding extra space and piping.
+Adding an indoor brick oven ultimately becomes a minor construction project once you add extra space and piping.

-You should only use fire bricks to build a brick oven.
+You should use fire bricks (refractory brick) to build a brick pizza oven.
 Commonly used for fireplaces and furnaces, these bricks can easily withstand high temperatures but cost a fair amount more than clay brick because they have a higher amount of silica content, making them both better insulators and able to withstand ongoing high temperatures found in ovens and fireplaces.

 Typically, masonry experts are the only contractors that can build true brick ovens.
 You can also purchase kits with much of the oven complete, and you’ll only need a general contractor to put it in place.
-Some masons specialize in oven building using old-world, artisan techniques for creating the same type of brick ovens that have been in use for thousands of years.
+Some masons specialize in oven building using Old-World artisan techniques for creating the same type of brick ovens that have been in use for thousands of years.